Marion Bay, Tasmania: Road infrastructure

 Route C337 (Marion Bay Road) runs through from west to south.

 Festivals

 Marion Bay was home to the Tasmanian edition of the Falls Festival, first held in December 2003.
 The Marion Bay Festival was the second Falls Festival location, after Lorne, Victoria commenced in 1993.
 It became an annual New Year's Eve event, being held for 17 years until 2019, when COVID-19 led to the festival's postponement, and ultimately cancellation.
-The Festival was ran simultaneously alongside other Falls Festivals held in Lorne, Victoria and Byron Bay, New South Wales, with the Byron Bay festival commencing in 2013.
+The Festival was run simultaneously alongside other Falls Festivals held in Lorne, Victoria and Byron Bay, New South Wales, with the Byron Bay festival commencing in 2013.

 The Bream Creek Show has been taking place in Marion Bay for more than a century.
 Noted for a display of large pumpkins, the show was first hosted in 1897 in the pavilion at Coppington.
 It is held every year in March and includes rides for children, wood chopping and other family entertainment.